gizak/lein-nwcljs-template/README.md

 ## TODOs

-1. Right now the testing compile mode is set as :simple which takes a lot of time in progress.
-The next step is using :none optimazition to speed up developing test.
-2. All platforms compitable code in Makefile
+1. All platforms compitable code in Makefile

 ## License